 Even as Columbus deploys one of the most robust connected-car pilots in the nation, there’s hesitation in the city and across the country to make significant investments.

 Within the private sector and across the federal government, there’s wide disagreement on which technology will be the best avenue for sending these potentially life-saving messages.

 Some favor Digital Short Range Communications; others say 5G is the best choice.
 But there are questions about 5G’s scalability.

 “We have to invite economic activity but also be responsible with public investment, and that’s something I don’t think any of us really had an appreciation for” in the beginning, Davis said.
 “We are declaring 5G the future, but really, we haven’t proven it out.”

 Whether it’s the competence of autonomous-vehicle systems, a tussle over the technology behind connected cars or the practical realities of encouraging automakers to sell more electric vehicles, Columbus now has the wisdom to understand what many others miss in the Smart City fervor: A long road remains before new technologies fulfill their considerable potential.

-No matter if your car is smart or not – if you have a problem, come to our repair shops in Hamilton and Oakville.
+No matter if your car is smart or not – if you have a problem, come to our repair shops in Hamilton and Stoney Creek.
 It will be our pleasure to take care of it for you.